History of the Ming dynasty: Unification and resettlement

+Self-sufficient agriculture, surpluses, and urbanization

+The Hongwu Emperor's reforms aimed to support agriculture and increase agricultural production in order to create self-sufficient communities that did not rely on trade.
+The emperor believed that trade would be limited to cities.
+However, the surplus of food produced as a result of these reforms led to farmers selling their products.
+Initially, trade occurred along communication routes, but by the mid-Ming dynasty, farmers began selling their goods in nearby towns as well.
+As trade networks expanded to connect cities and villages, rural households also began participating in traditional urban crafts, such as weaving and the production of cotton and silk clothing.
+By the end of the Ming dynasty, conservative Confucianists expressed concern that the adoption of urban customs by peasants was undermining the traditional social order and leading to decadence.

+The growing commercialization of social relations in China had a significant impact not only on farmers, but also on landowners, who were often the source of state officials.
+Traditionally, officials were expected to be humble and not use their position for personal gain.
+They were known for walking from their countryside homes to the cities where they worked.
+However, during the reign of the Zhengde Emperor (r.
+1505–1521), officials began to travel in luxurious palanquins and acquire spacious houses in prestigious cities, abandoning their simple countryside lifestyles.
+By the end of the Ming dynasty, wealth had become the primary factor in determining social status, even more important than holding a high-ranking official position.

 Fusion of the merchant and gentry classes

 In the first half of the Ming era, scholar-officials would rarely mention the contribution of merchants in society while writing their local gazetteer; officials were certainly capable of funding their own public works projects, a symbol of their virtuous political leadership.
 However, by the second half of the Ming era it became common for officials to solicit money from merchants in order to fund their various projects, such as building bridges or establishing new schools of Confucian learning for the betterment of the gentry.
 From that point on the gazetteers began mentioning merchants and often in high esteem, since the wealth produced by their economic activity produced resources for the state as well as increased production of books needed for the education of the gentry.
 Merchants began taking on the highly cultured, connoisseur's attitude and cultivated traits of the gentry class, blurring the lines between merchant and gentry and paving the way for merchant families to produce scholar-officials.
 The roots of this social transformation and class indistinction could be found in the Song dynasty (960–1279), but it became much more pronounced in the Ming.
 Writings of family instructions for lineage groups in the late Ming period display the fact that one no longer inherited his position in the categorization of the four occupations (in descending order): gentry, farmers, artisans, and merchants.